 The Veroval® compact upper arm blood pressure monitor has met all specifications required for the quality seal of the German Hypertension League.

 For more information, download the instructions for use here

 Please read the instruction leaflet carefully before using your Veroval® product for the first time, since correct blood pressure measurement requires correct operation of the device.
 These instructions will guide you through the individual steps for measuring your own blood pressure.
 You will be given important and useful hints to ensure that you obtain reliable results for your personal blood pressure profile.

 Many factors play a role in blood pressure measurement.
 These ten general rules help you to measure correctly.

 The contraction of the heart muscle is stimulated by electrical signals.
 A disorder of these electrical signals is called an arrhythmia.
 This may be due to genetic predisposition, stress, age, lack of sleep, exhaustion or similar factors.
 A doctor can establish whether an irregular heartbeat is the result of an arrhythmia.

-The Veroval® blood pressure monitors indicate possible irregular heartbeats with the IHB (irregular heart) indicator.
+The Veroval® blood pressure monitors indicate possible irregular heartbeats with the IHB (irregular heart-beat) indicator.

 Why is this function so important?

 - Arrhythmia or other diseases of the cardiovascular system can lead to false readings or lower the accuracy of the blood pressure measurement.
 If the IHB symbol appears multiple times, it may indicate heart rhythm disorders or arrhythmia.
 However, the measurement may also have been disrupted by movement or speaking.
 It is best to repeat the measurement.